-- A. Commercial structures may be set back a minimum of five feet from the street line or the average of the setbacks within the block on the same side of the street, whichever is greater, if such setback is given Board approval and will conform with the commercial district in which the commercial structure is located. - B. Individual commercial uses in the B-3 District shall not be subject to the area and bulk requirements or minimum yard and setback requirements in § 198-53, when included as an integral part of a shopping center. - C. No structure in any commercial or residential zone shall contain a mix of residential and commercial uses unless specifically permitted by this chapter. - D. The maximum height of accessory uses for residential dwellings shall be 15 feet. - E. Awnings extending from any principal building shall be considered part of such building and shall meet all applicable setback requirements.
-[Added 12-19-2007 by Ord.
-No. 25-2007].
-Retractable awnings may extend a maximum of 20' onto the front yard setback, or to the property line.
+- A. Commercial structures may be set back a minimum of five feet from the street line or the average of the setbacks within the block on the same side of the street, whichever is greater, if such setback is given Board approval and will conform with the commercial district in which the commercial structure is located. - B. Individual commercial uses in the B-3 District shall not be subject to the area and bulk requirements or minimum yard and setback requirements in § 198-53, when included as an integral part of a shopping center. - C. No structure in any commercial or residential zone shall contain a mix of residential and commercial uses unless specifically permitted by this chapter. - D. The maximum height of accessory uses for residential dwellings shall be 15 feet.

+E. Awnings extending from any principal building shall be considered part of such building and shall meet all applicable setback requirements.
+Retractable awnings may extend a maximum of 20 feet onto the front yard setback, or to the property line.

-ARTICLE VII Conservation Zone Regulations
+Article VII.
+Conservation Zone Regulations